 Thanks to Syphilis, poor hygiene, and 2 Kings who wanted to cover the truth, powdered wigs were all the rage since 17 century.
 Yes… not a very beautiful picture.

 At the time, hairlines were everything, a long, good hair was a “must-have” of a well-bred man.
 If you are suffering from baldness and hair loss, people will associate you with syphilis and that’s a big shame.

-By 1655, King Louis XIII in France started suffering from hair losses when he was only 17 years old.
+By 1655, King Louis XIII in France started suffering from hair loss when he was only 17 years old.
 So he hired 48 wigmakers to make a wig (originally named as “periwig”) to cover his baldness.
 He had 45 wigs, most of the time, he changed his wig several times a day.

 One for breakfast, one for lunch, one for concerts, and more for other activities…

 Five years later, King Charles II from England, started to wear wigs because his hair started to turn greyish, which is also a sign of syphilis.
-Since then, the fashion trend of wearing wigs was born, from King, courtiers, aristocrats to upper-middle-class merchants, are hooked on wigs.
+Since then, the fashion trend of wearing wigs was born, from King, courtiers, and aristocrats to upper-middle-class merchants, are hooked on wigs.

 Another important reason why people loved using wigs was that it saved wig-users from head lice.
 It took a lot of time to pick the nit out of people’s natural hair.
 But for wig-wearers who have shaved their head for fitting the wig, it’s a lot easier.